-Explain the rationale for the involvement of special vulnerable populations, such as fetuses, neonates, pregnant women, children, prisoners, institutionalized individuals, or others who may be considered vulnerable populations.
+Explain the rationale for the involvement of populations that are vulnerable to coercion or undue influence, such as children, prisoners, individuals with impaired decision-making capacity, or economically or educationally disadvantaged persons or others who may be considered vulnerable populations.
 'Prisoners' includes all subjects involuntarily incarcerated (for example, in detention centers).
+Additionally, explain the rationale for the involvement of pregnant women, human fetuses and neonates.